Borlaug International Agricultural Science and Technology Fellowship 2020 for Developing Countries – USA

 Application Deadline: 18th February, 2020

 Offered annually?
 Yes

-Eligible Countries: Currently, The Borlaug Fellowship Programme are only accepting applications from citizens of the following African countries:
+Eligible Countries: The Borlaug Fellowship Programme are only accepting applications from citizens of developing countries (see link below)

 To be taken at (country): USA

 Field of Study: All topics related to agriculture (as defined by Title XII) and the Feed the Future initiative are admissible.

 Agriculture, as defined by Title XII, includes the science and practice of activity related to food, feed, and fiber production, processing, marketing, distribution, utilization, and trade, and also includes family and consumer sciences, nutrition, food science and engineering, agricultural economics and other social sciences, forestry, wildlife, fisheries, aquaculture, floraculture, veterinary medicine, and other environmental and natural resources sciences.

 About Fellowship: The Borlaug Fellowship Programme promotes food security and economic growth by providing training and collaborative research opportunities to fellows from developing and middle-income countries.

 Borlaug fellows are generally scientists, researchers or policymakers who are in the early or middle stages of their careers.
 Competitively selected fellows will work one-on-one with a U.S. mentor who will coordinate the training program.
 After completion of the 10-12 week fellowship, the mentor will visit the fellow’s home institution to continue collaboration.
 USDA will select U.S. host institutions and mentors for each fellow.
 We will only accept applications on approved topics for each country.

 Offered Since: 2004